Published: May 1, 2022

 PUSHBACK: You cannot compare abortion and circumcision; they are separate issues.

 As we've shown in this article, many intactivists do compare circumcision and abortion.
 Moreover, circumcision opponents love to compare circumcision to rape, tonsillectomy, appendectomy, amputation of limbs and digits, female genital mutilation, child abuse, and other subjects.
 They don't get to use analogies and then object when their adversaries use analogies.
 Either both sides get to use analogies or neither side does.
 Intactivists cannot have it both ways.

 Intactivists cannot refuse to consider some analogies while simultaneously demanding that we accept their analogies.
 Intactivists cannot claim to defend the rights of boys while granting greater medical autonomy to a 14 year-old girl than to her 16 year-old boyfriend.
-Intactivists cannot argue that boths sides of the abortion debate lead to an anti-circumcision position.
-One can hold any position on the abortion issue while supporting parental choice for circumcision.
-Abortion and circumcision are both controversial issues, and the debates over these procedures will remain contetious for the foreseable future.
+Intactivists cannot argue that both sides of the abortion debate lead to an anti-circumcision position.
+One can hold any position on abortion while supporting parental choice for circumcision.
+Abortion and circumcision are both controversial issues, and the debates over these procedures will remain contentious for the foreseeable future.